 Registration for Work

-If you are required to perform a weekly work search you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a job match profile within 14 days of the date you completed your application for UI benefits.
+If you are required to perform a weekly work search or if you work less than full-time (32 hours or more per week) you must register for work (which includes completing a résumé) with Wisconsin Job Service online at https://JobCenterofWisconsin.com/ui within 14 days of the date you completed your application for UI benefits.

 If you fail to register by the deadline provided, you will not be eligible for benefits for any week prior to the date you registered.
-If you have questions or feel you have justifiable cause for not registering as required, contact a Claims Specialist.
+If you have questions or feel you should be waived from the requirement, contact a Claims Specialist.

-If you have previously registered. you must logon to https://jobcenterofwisconsin.com/ui to verify that your registration and job match profile have not expired.
+If you have previously registered, you must logon to https://JobCenterofWisconsin.com/ui to verify that your registration and résumé have not expired.

-For re-employment services logon to http://jobcenterofwisconsin.com or contact your nearest job center.
-To locate the nearest job center call 1-888-258-9966 toll free or search online at http://wisconsinjobcenter.org/directory.
+For re-employment services logon to https://JobCenterofWisconsin.com or contact your nearest Job Center.
+To locate the nearest Job Center call 1-888-258-9966 toll free or search online at http://JobCenterofWisconsin.com/directory.
 If you reside in another state contact the nearest public employment office.

 If you are registered with Wisconsin Job Service, are required to seek work, and reside in Wisconsin or a border ZIP code, you are required to complete an online orientation and assessment.
 When you complete the orientation and assessment, you will be notified whether you have additional requirements to participate in re-employment services.
 Participation in re-employment services is intended to help you return to work faster.

 If you fail to participate in the re-employment services, you may lose benefits.
 If you cannot participate within the deadline given, contact the Job Center immediately to reschedule.